 The task is king in Germany, and everything else is subordinated to that.
 By contrast, in other countries such as the UK, the emphasis is more on relationship-building.

-#4 Work life and private life is very clearly segregated
+4. Work and private lives are very clearly segregated

 Whilst in some countries such as the UK, the expectation is to ‘go down the pub’ with a few colleagues after work, this is much less the case in Germany.
 The Germans will do their socialising with friends outside work, for example with friends from the many clubs which range from hiking clubs to sports clubs to singing clubs.